 Each edition contains news articles and investigative pieces.
 These are topical stories that are usually about prisons and criminal justice.

-We also summarise the latest criminal justice news around the country, focusing on the states where the paper is currently published.
+We also summarise the latest criminal justice news around the country.

 The Australian Federal election is coming up.
 This is about voting for the Prime Minister and other federal politicians.
 It will be held on 3 May 2025.